Olga Craen: Career

-During her student days in London, Athaide performed on radio and on British and continental concert stages, including Wigmore Hall in 1936.
+During her student days in London, Craen performed on radio and on British and continental concert stages, including Wigmore Hall in 1936.
 "Miss Athaide's performance showed a warm musical nature," commented one reviewer, "allied with exceptionally brilliant technic and facility."
 In 1938, she gave a recital at the Cowasji Jehangir Hall, and made her first of many appearances with the Bombay Symphony Orchestra.
 She returned to Cowasji Jehangir Hall in 1939, with a program of French composers, for the Alliance Française in Bombay.

-In 1946 Craen was one of the finalists of the Marguerite Long-Jacques Thibaud International Music Competition in Paris.
+In 1946, Craen was one of the finalists of the Marguerite Long-Jacques Thibaud International Music Competition in Paris.
 In 1948, she and her husband faced difficulties when they illegally subleased a flat in India.
 Both were arrested, and her husband was convicted; he served a jail sentence of several years for the violation.
 The experience depleted their funds, and their health and reputations.

-Craen gave public performances until the late 1950s, and taught piano in Mumbai into the 1980s.
+Craen gave public performances until the late 1950s, and taught piano in Bombay into the 1980s.
 One of her successful students was Marialena Fernandes.